blockchainamm/Geolocalisation_places/README.md

 This python streamlit web app can perform Geo localisation of places indicating latitude and longitude coordinates in world map

+To run this streamlit application use streamlit run appname.py --global.dataFrameSerialization="legacy" to avoid arrow pointer issue

 The user can input upto 10 places by means of tags in streamlit as shown below which is stored as a python list

 <img width="538" alt="geoloc places list" src="https://github.com/blockchainamm/blockchainamm/assets/82846751/9494a1d5-5932-4f22-8880-6b84b83a67a8">